ambeckley/ComparingCandRustQuicksort/README.md

 A performance comparison between the C and Rust implementations of the classic QuickSort algorithm.

+Full article explaining the process can be found here: [Measuring the Execution Times of C Versus Rust](https://towardsdatascience.com/measuring-the-execution-times-of-c-versus-rust-bc45c577052a).

 ## Overview

 This repository contains two implementations of the QuickSort algorithm: one written in **C** and the other in **Rust**.
 The goal of this project is to compare the performance, of QuickSort in these two languages.